freedomofpress/securedrop-workstation/README.md

 #### Debian package

-In an environment sufficient for building production artifacts (if you don’t know what this means talk to @redshiftzero or @emkll):
+In an environment sufficient for building production artifacts (if unsure, check with a technical lead):

 1. Clone the [securedrop-debian-packaging](https://github.com/freedomofpress/securedrop-debian-packaging) repository.
 2. Determine which version of the packaging logic and tarballs you want to use.
 You probably created the tag in the previous step, else inspect the tag annotation to determine which is the right version.